Embedding a 64-bit binary in a 32-bit Windows C++ app

 #endif

-What happens next is loading and locking specific resource and writing it to a file in a temporary folder.
-That was easy!
-But before running that image, I want to do one more small thing - I’ll create a new job object and assign my currently running process to it:
+The next step involves loading and locking a specific resource and then writing it to a file in a temporary folder.
+That part was easy!
+However, before running that image, there’s one more small thing to do: creating a new job object and assigning my currently running process to it.

 HANDLE job = NULL;